A new way of looking at risk

 Quest Marine accesses and interprets large sets of data, such as vessel statistics, movements, local weather, machinery information and traditional demographic data, and combines this with historical claims information to reveal the behaviours that correlate to claims.
 Using machine learning algorithms, Quest Marine delivers insights and new rating factors that simply did not exist before.

-Using this information, Insurers, Re Insurers, Brokers and P&I clubs can segment and optimise their existing portfolio, identify new sources of risk and opportunity and offer connected marine policies to differentiate their offering.
+Using this information, Insurers, Re Insurers, Brokers and P&I clubs can segment and optimise their existing portfolio, identify new sources of risk and opportunity, ensure compliance (sanctions) and offer connected marine policies to differentiate their offering.

 Segment and optimise your existing portfolio

 By introducing behavioural, historical, real-time and predictive rating factors based on things such as area of operation, port activity and operator performance, Quest paints an accurate picture of good risk, poor risk and avoidable risk.
 Now you can target your capital to the most profitable opportunities, set a technical price reflective of the risk, keep the right reserves, reduce your exposure and increase your overall profitability.